jatinchowdhury18/RTNeural/README.md

 - [Chow Centaur](https://github.com/jatinchowdhury18/KlonCentaur): A guitar pedal emulation plugin, using a real-time recurrent neural network.
 - [Chow Tape Model](https://github.com/jatinchowdhury18/AnalogTapeModel): An analog tape emulation, using a real-time dense neural network.
 - [GuitarML](https://guitarml.com/): GuitarML plugins use machine learning to model guitar amplifiers and effects.

+If you are using RTNeural in one of your projects, let us know and we will add it to this list!

 ## Citation